An open section of the Yonge subway line in the 1950's

 The TTC purchased two tunnel boring machines in the fall of 2010 from LOVAT Inc. for $58.4 million to dig tunnels on this extension and purchased two more boring machines in the spring of 2011.
 Originally planned to be completed by mid-2015, construction will now be complete by early 2016 with revenue starting in the third quarter of 2016.
 The first construction contract was awarded on February 27, 2008.
 Construction has commenced in July 2008 with relocation of sewers.
 Tunnel borning began in July 2011.

 The extension north of Steeles Avenue has been very much maligned in the press for a number of reasons.
 The TTC had originally intended to extend the subway as far as York University, with a vast bus terminal complex at the future Steeles West station.
 However, provincial funding hinged on the line crossing the municipal border.
 The area around the future Vaughan Corporate Centre station is occupied by big-box stores and highways and lacks the development that surrounds most other subway stations.
 Although a station is planned for the 407 Transitway, most GO Transit buses will actually terminate at Steeles West station, so as again to avoid commuters having to pay an additional TTC fare to reach York University.
 The TTC has recently announced that it will incorporate a system in which GO Transit users do not have to pay an extra fare to use the subway to get to York University station from the 407 Transitway.
+The extension opened in December 2017.

 Copyright © 2016.
 Get Toronto Moving Transportation Committee.
 All rights reserved.